Advanced Placement: Recent exam information

-Below are statistics from the 2019 exam cycle showing the number of participants, the percentage who obtained a score of 3 or higher, and the mean score.
+Below are statistics from the 2023 exam cycle showing the number of participants, the percentage who obtained a score of 3 or higher, and the mean score.
 Students generally need a score of 3 or higher to receive credit or benefit.

 The College Board estimates that about 2/3 of students enrolled in an AP course take the course's AP test.
 On the other hand, a study of University of California system students found that only about 55% to 60% of AP students took their course's exam.

 One 2014 study of math and science AP courses showed that participation rates were 52.7% for AP Chemistry, 53.6% for AP Physics, 57.7% for AP Biology, and 77.4% for AP Calculus.
 A 2017 study found similar participation rates (49.5% for AP Chemistry, 52.3% for AP Physics, 54.5% for Biology, and 68.9% for Calculus).
 History exams were found to have slightly higher participation rates (57.9% for AP European History, 58.5% for AP World History, and 62.8% for AP U.S. History), and 65.4% of AP English students took either the AP English Language or AP English Literature exam.
 This study found that for "core AP subjects (i.e., no arts or language subjects)", the overall test participation rate was 60.8%.

 In February 2014 College Board released data from the previous ten years of AP exams.
 College Board found that 33.2% of public high school graduates from the class of 2013 had taken an AP exam, compared to 18.9% in 2003.
 In 2013 20.1% of graduates who had taken an AP test achieved a 3 or higher compared to 12.2% in 2003.

 Criticism

 Decreasing quality

-Researchers began to question whether AP could maintain high academic standards while experiencing explosive growth.
-Research has shown that the most popular AP tests tend to have the lowest passing rates, a possible indication that less academically prepared students are enrolling in AP classes.
-Whether the AP program can serve large numbers of students without decreasing academic rigor is a matter of debate within the education field.
+Lichten appears to have been the first to question whether AP can maintain high academic standards while experiencing explosive growth.
+Whether the AP program can serve large numbers of students well is a matter of some concern within the education field.

 Passing scores and university credit

-University faculty, such as former professor and high school teacher John Tierney, have expressed doubts about the value of a passing AP score.
-Students who receive scores of 3 or 4 are being given college credit at fewer universities.
-Academic departments also criticise the increasing proportion of students who take and pass AP courses but are not ready for college-level work.
+A 2024 report stated that students who receive scores of 3 and higher are being given college credit at fewer top colleges and universities.
+Also in 2024, Hess noted that an increasing proportion of students who take and pass AP courses are not ready for college-level work.